The Burnside bicategory of groupoids: -sets, -actions, and covers

-\begin{definition} A $G$-set $T$ is {\em free} if for all $\gamma,\gamma'\in G_0$ and all $x\in T_{\gamma}$ the map $G(\gamma',\gamma)\rightarrow T_{\gamma'}$ sending $g$ to $gx$ is injective. \end{definition}
+\begin{definition} A $G$-set $X$ is {\em free} if for all $\gamma,\gamma'\in G_0$ and all $x\in X_{\gamma'}$ the map $G(\gamma',\gamma)\rightarrow X_{\gamma}$ sending $g$ to $gx$ is injective. \end{definition}

-The {\em empty groupoid} $\varnothing$ has no objects (and hence no morphisms).
+For example, the {\em empty groupoid} $\varnothing$ has no objects (and hence no morphisms).
 It is initial in the category of categories.
-So there is a single $\varnothing$-set (namely the empty one).
-Its colimit is empty (and hence finite), and the freeness condition is satisfied vacuously.
+So there is a single $\varnothing$-set (namely the empty one), for which the freeness condition is satisfied vacuously.
+More interesting examples are provided by the following lemma.

-\begin{lemma} The following are equivalent conditions on a $G$-set $T$.\\ {\rm(1)} $T$ is a coproduct of co-representable $G$-sets.\\ {\rm(2)} $T$ is free.\\ {\rm(3)} $T$ is projective in the category $G$-$\Set$. \end{lemma}
+\begin{lemma} The following are equivalent conditions on a $G$-set $X$.\\ {\rm(1)} $X$ is a coproduct of co-representable $G$-sets.\\ {\rm(2)} $X$ is free.\\ {\rm(3)} $X$ is projective in the category $G$-$\Set$. \end{lemma}

+{\em Proof.} To begin with, notice that any $G$-set $X$ is canonically the target of an effective epimorphism from a coproduct of co-representable $G$-sets, given by the evident natural map